bmatt23/pykedex/GUI/README.md

 1. The folder `XCF_files` contains files that are editable with Gimp that are featured in the GUI.
 1. The folder `GUI_images` contains the images for the GUI itself (Ash, the borders, etc.)
-1. The folder `PokéPNGs` contains images of all the Pokémon that are used in the GUI.
+1. This [link](https://drive.google.com/file/d/1g3w3eHaHQ0x6jkRweZaMxylUWXcg0QeE/view?usp=sharing) for the folder `PokéPNGs` contains images of all the Pokémon that are used in the GUI.
 1. The file `pykedex.ui` is the GUI that I made for this.
 It can be edited with QTDesigner if desired
 1. The file `pykedex.py` is the file that will be ran to get the model going.
 For now, the default model in there is the final model, `pokemodel_stopwords_1`, but one can change it by downloading another model from the `models` directory if they so choose.
 1. The directory `pokemodel_stopwords_1` is included in here so one can zip up this folder and run it on their own computer.